 — Library Journal

-Sophie Bush is the editor of Warehouse Home, an online and print magazine focused on warehouse living.
+Sophie Bush is the editor of Warehouse Home, an online and print magazine focused on warehouse living, and founder of the Warehouse Home interior design studio.